 FFL-Friendly Payment Gateways and Credit Card Processing

-A final crucial component of selling firearms online is finding a credit card processor and a firearms friendly payment gateway that are welcoming to your business.
+A final crucial component of selling firearms online is finding a credit card processor and a firearms friendly payment gateway that is welcoming to your business.
 The majority of processors find online firearms sales too risky even to attempt to support, and many of the ones who do support such industries do so with burdensome restrictions.
-The key to success is finding partners who not only accept, but understand and support your industry so you can conduct business with the least number of hindrances possible.
+The key to success is finding partners who not only accept, but understand and support, your industry so you can conduct business with the least number of hindrances possible.

 Tasker Payment Gateways can help you find just such processors and gateways.
 With payment processing resources that are on your side, you can have increased confidence that your sales will always be supported.